-If you find any damage to the ATC when replacing with spare parts, please contact us.
-Do not re-calibrate or disassemble the proximity SW when replacing with spare parts.
+If you find any damage to the ATC, etc. when replacing with spare parts, please contact us.

+Do not re-calibrate or disassemble the proximity (lead) SW when replacing with spare parts.

 (The chuck/unchuck sensor is calibrated appropriately before shipment.
 Displacement may cause malfunction of the sensor.)

-9.Backup Item
+9. Backup Item

-When a prolonged downtime for inspection and correction is expected due to robot interference or exposure to water, the ATC can be removed and simply replaced with backup equipment, unless it is used for any special application.
+When a prolonged downtime for inspection and correction is expected due to robot interference or exposure to water and our standard adaptor plate (or equivalent) is used, the ATC can be removed from the adaptor plate and simply replaced with backup equipment with reproducibility of $\pm 0.5$ mm, unless it is used for any special application.